zhongyin/zhongyin.github.io/README.md

 - [grafana/pyroscope](https://github.com/grafana/pyroscope) - Continuous Profiling Platform.
 Debug performance issues down to a single line of code
 - [hashicorp/consul](https://github.com/hashicorp/consul) - Consul is a distributed, highly available, and data center aware solution to connect and configure applications across dynamic, distributed infrastructure.
 - [zieckey/etcdsync](https://github.com/zieckey/etcdsync) - A distributed lock library in Go using etcd.
 It easy to use like sync.Mutex.
-- [achannarasappa/ticker](https://github.com/achannarasappa/ticker) - Terminal stock ticker with live updates and position tracking
+- [achannarasappa/ticker](https://github.com/achannarasappa/ticker) - Track stocks, crypto, and derivatives prices and positions in real time from your terminal
 - [FiloSottile/age](https://github.com/FiloSottile/age) - A simple, modern and secure encryption tool (and Go library) with small explicit keys, no config options, and UNIX-style composability.
 - [xxl-job/xxl-job-executor-go](https://github.com/xxl-job/xxl-job-executor-go) - xxl-job 执行器（golang 客户端）
 - [uber/kraken](https://github.com/uber/kraken) - P2P Docker registry capable of distributing TBs of data in seconds